 Persistent Lyme Symptoms: Why Symptoms Continue After Treatment

 A 2023 study in Emerging Infectious Diseases adds important insight.
-It found that patients with persistent symptoms after Lyme neuroborreliosis had elevated levels of interferon-alpha (IFN-α)—a protein typically released when the immune system is actively responding to infection.
+Researchers found that patients with persistent symptoms after Lyme neuroborreliosis had elevated levels of interferon-alpha (IFN-α), a protein typically released when the immune system is actively responding to infection.

 The more severe the symptoms, the higher the IFN-α levels.
 These elevations persisted for months after treatment.

-The authors suggest this may reflect a dysregulated immune response.
+The authors suggested this may reflect immune dysregulation.

 But another possibility deserves consideration: what if the immune system is still reacting to an ongoing tick-borne infection?

-Learn more about these limitations in our guide to why Lyme tests can be negative.
+Learn more in our guide to why Lyme tests can be negative.

-In clinical practice, some patients with persistent Lyme symptoms improve only after longer or repeated treatment.
-Others are later found to have co-infections such as Babesia or Bartonella, which require different approaches.
+In clinical practice, some patients with persistent Lyme symptoms improve only after longer or repeated treatment despite negative testing.

-These cases suggest that symptoms may reflect ongoing biologic activity—not simply residual effects.
+These cases suggest that symptoms may reflect ongoing biologic activity rather than simply residual damage.

-Some studies conclude that additional antibiotic treatment is not effective.
-However, many of these trials have important limitations:
+Some studies conclude that additional antibiotic treatment is ineffective.
+However, many of those trials had important limitations.

-When treatment is individualized—based on symptoms, timing, and possible co-infections—I often see meaningful improvement.
+When treatment is individualized based on symptoms, timing, immune function, and possible co-infections, I often see meaningful improvement.

-This is why retreatment may be appropriate in select patients with persistent Lyme symptoms.
+This is why retreatment may be appropriate in select patients with persistent Lyme symptoms, particularly when quality of life remains severely impaired.

 What Might Be Causing Persistent Lyme Symptoms?